Phalcode/gamevault-docs/docs/server-docs/setup.md

 3. Under "3rd party repositories", copy and paste the following link: `https://phalcode.github.io/caprover-one-click-apps`
 4. Click the "Connect New Repository" button

-Now, all you need to do is search for 'Crackpipe' using the search box and follow the installation wizard.
+Now, all you need to do is search for 'GameVault' using the search box and follow the installation wizard.

 ## Method 3: Portrainer One Click App